She’s gone move on – Dealing with your emotions in a divorce

 I read a very powerful book by Byron Katie called ‘Loving What Is’ during my divorce.
 In her book, Katie gets you to explore four questions that allow you to see what is troubling you from an entirely different perspective.
 If you are struggling with exploring your emotions, I would highly recommend reading it.

-Step Three: Boundaries
+Step Three: Boundaries with your Emotions

 Establishing boundaries is all about breaking the emotional tie to your ex.
 By setting some solid ground rules around communication, kids, money, living arrangements etc., you will minimize your exposure to things that trigger your emotions.
 For example, if seeing your ex’s Facebook page upsets you, un-friend or block her.
 If you get angry text messages from your ex, set expectations around methods for communication and limit them to key areas (kids, money, legal stuff etc.) where possible.
 If you keep bumping into your ex at the grocery store, agree to shop at different stores.